House and home

-Austria has one of the highest recycling rates in the world.
-In the vast majority of Austrian households, rubbish is sorted meticulously.
+Germany has one of the highest recycling rates in the world.
+In the vast majority of German households, rubbish is sorted meticulously.
 As there are regional differences in waste separation, you should find out the details from the municipality or city administration.
 Non-compliance with the rules on waste separation can lead to criminal charges and fines.

-Waste paper: use this bin for paper, cardboard boxes, newspapers, catalogues, books and magazines.
+Waste paper in the big blue bin: use this bin for paper, cardboard boxes, newspapers, catalogues, books and magazines.

-Glass: glass must be sorted by colour.
+Glass in the glass container: glass must first be sorted by colour.
 White, green and brown glass are collected separately.
 The lids of glass bottles and jars must be removed beforehand - they go in the yellow bin.
 Returnable bottles do not belong in the glass container.

-Plastic packaging: this bin is used for plastic packaging (plastic bottles, plastic film, plastics ...), composite materials (tetra pack, coffee packaging, milk cartons ...), and screw caps of bottles and jars.
+Packaging in the yellow recycling bin or the yellow bag: the yellow bin is used for plastic packaging (plastic bottles, plastic film, plastics ...), composite materials (tetra pack, coffee packaging, milk cartons ...), metal (cans, aluminum foil ...) and screw caps of bottles and jars.

 Collect harmful substances separately: pollutants must be collected separately, as improper disposal can cause lasting damage to the environment.
 This category includes batteries, rechargeable batteries, energy saving lamps, medicines, paints, pesticides.
-These materials can either be returned to the shop where they were bought or taken to the community's centre for hazardous household waste .
+These materials can either be returned to the shop where they were bought or taken to the recycling centre.